Engine misfires, can cause the driver to feel, a jerking motion while driving.

 The first thing to check is the intake vacuum with a vacuum gauge.

-On most vehicles a normal reading is 17 to 21 inches Hg.
-If the needle is lower, is jumping up and down or steadily dropping; you have a vacuum problem.
-Look for possible vacuum leaks by checking vacuum hose connections; the throttle body and manifold; and (PVC) valve and plumbing.
-An (EGR) valve that is leaking can also, act like a vacuum leak and cause a random misfire.
+On most vehicles a normal reading is, 17 to 21 inches Hg.
+If the needle is lower and is jumping up and down or steadily dropping; you have a vacuum problem.
+Look for possible vacuum leaks by, checking vacuum hose connections; the throttle body and manifold and (PVC) valve and plumbing.
+An (EGR) valve that is leaking can also, act like a vacuum leak and cause, a random misfire.

-As the ignition components continue to wear; the misfire will intensify and the combustion process can be interrupted completely.
-Consequently, this will cause a severe jerk or shock; in the operation of the engine (the engine may even backfire through the air intake system, producing a loud “pop”).
-Even though the problem at the moment may just be affecting one of the cylinders; you may as well change out all of the spark plugs at the same time.
+But, as the ignition components continue to wear; the misfire will intensify and the combustion process, can be interrupted completely.
+Consequently, this will cause a severe jerk or shock, in the operation of the engine; (the engine may even backfire through the air intake system, producing a loud “pop”).
+Even though the problem at the moment may just be affecting one of the cylinders; you may as well change out, all of the spark plugs at the same time.

 When there’s a misfire code for a specific cylinder, always remove and inspect the spark plug.